-2. INFORMAL ACTION
+2. INFORMAL ADVICE AND GUIDANCE

-2.1 Sometimes potential disciplinary issues can be resolved informally in the workplace.
-This involves drawing the employee's attention to the perceived unsatisfactory conduct.

-- 2.2 Your line manager may give you an informal statement of concern at any time about any conduct or performance falling short of the standard expected and in many cases the right word at the right time and in the right way may be all that is needed. - 2.3 A statement of concern may be verbal or recorded in writing and referred to at a later stage to evidence that an informal approach was attempted and the success or failure of such an approach.
-Written statements of concern will not normally be kept on record for longer than 12 months depending on the circumstances and should not be regarded as disciplinary sanctions. - 2.4 Failure to comply with informal action should not, on its own, be used as justification for issuing a higher form of sanction than would otherwise have been imposed under the formal process.
+- 2.1 Sometimes potential disciplinary issues can be resolved informally in the workplace.
+This involves drawing the employee's attention to the perceived unsatisfactory conduct, discussing the situation and agreeing an appropriate way forward including any improvement required. - 2.2 Your line manager may give you informal advice and guidance at any time about any conduct falling short of the standard expected and in many cases, the right word at the right time and in the right way may be all that is needed.
+Where appropriate, support will be provided by your line manager. - 2.3 Informal advice and guidance may be provided verbally or in writing but will always be noted in writing on your personnel records.
+Where informal advice and guidance is provided verbally and noted on your personnel records you will be provided with a copy of the note.
+The provision of informal advice and guidance may be referred to at a later stage to evidence that an informal approach was attempted and to demonstrate the success or failure of such an approach.
+Except in exceptional circumstances, records of the provision of informal advice and guidance will not be kept for longer than 6 months.
+The provision of informal advice and guidance is not a disciplinary sanction.
+Employees have the right to have their response to any informal advice and guidance provided, recorded in writing on their personnel records. - 2.4 Failure to comply with any informal advice and guidance provided will not, on its own, be used as justification for issuing a higher form of sanction than would otherwise have been imposed under the formal process. - 2.5 Consideration will be given to any difficulties which an employee may be facing, and the School will provide reasonable support and assistance to help the employee to overcome them.
+Such support and assistance may include, where appropriate, the School seeking appropriate medical or other advice regarding the effective management of any disciplinary issues.